Hy Hollinger: Career

 Hollinger broke the story in 1980 that the jury at the Cannes Film Festival, chaired that year by Kirk Douglas, had been surprised that a French film, My American Uncle, had been awarded the Grand Prix by Cannes' organizers, despite the fact that the jury had rejected the film as the winner.

 Hollinger also reported on the widespread dissatisfaction with the Cannes Film Festival and MIFED, a now defunct film market held annually in Milan.
 International film merchants, based in Los Angeles, had to attend Cannes and MIFED, to sell their films to overseas markets during the 1970s and early 1980s.
 At the time, there were no comparable venues to sell U.S. films to the world markets held in the United States.
 His reports on the foreign sales monopolies held by Cannes and MIFED led to the establishment of the American Film Market (AFM) in 1981.
 Hollinger's work has been credited with the need an American alternative to Cannes and MIFED.
 Robert Meyers, a founding member and first chairman of the American Film Market, recalled asking other film executives, "Why are we all going to Cannes just to sell the American independent film, and why not right here in the U.S.?", after reading a series of Hollinger's stories in Variety.
 The American Film Market, one of the film industry's leading marketplaces, is now held annually in Santa Monica, California.

-In 1992, Hollinger left Variety, to become the international editor of 'The Hollywood Reporter'.
+In 1992, Hollinger left Variety, to become the international editor of The Hollywood Reporter.
 Hollinger served as The Hollywood Reporter's international editor from 1992 until 2008, when he retired at the age of 90.

 Hy Hollinger died at Olympia Medical Center in Los Angeles, California, on October 7, 2015, at the age of 97.
 Hollinger's wife of 61 years, actress Gina Collens, died on May 31, 2014, at the age of 90.
-He was survived by their daughter, Alicia Hollinger (born May 28, 1959), an artist and illustrator.
+He was survived by their daughter, Alicia Hollinger, an artist and illustrator.